The Kick off!

-A great unifying moment is during your symbolic wedding ceremony in Italy.
-The script talks about the love that brought you both to a unique moment of connection.
-It explains the meaning behind coming together in a marriage, something that many of your guests may relate to.
+The most unifying moment of your Italian wedding day is the symbolic wedding ceremony in Italy.
+The words talk all about the love that brought you both to a unique moment of connection and all the way to Italy to get married.
+The ceremony expresses the deep meaning behind coming together in a marriage, something that many of your guests may relate to.
 It brings everyone to tears … in a good way!

 It is a scary moment for you, too.
 You want to say something intimate and meaningful to your partner but you may not know where to begin, and you may have a little stage fright.
-Additionally, you want to say something special to your family and friends who traveled all the way to Italy just for you.
+Additionally, you want to say something special to your family and friends who traveled all the way to Italy to support your decision.
 At the same time, you want to create an upbeat atmosphere and give your guests a festive feeling to kick off the celebration that follows.
-You want all these feelings at the same time, without too many mini-violins.
+You want all these feelings at the same time, wrapped up in one, epic moment … without too many mini-violins.

 Here’s how we accomplish the job.

 The first thing we do is send you a questionnaire to learn the story of your relationship and how the feelings you have for each other came about.
 Then we learn about the journey all the way up to your wedding in Italy.
 Finally, we take inspiration from some of the stories you tell and expand them in a light-hearted way to engage your guests right from the beginning so that everyone – including you – relax and enjoy the vows that you’ll exchange later on.

 Read the stories below to see how we created a symbolic wedding ceremony in Italy for some couples we married in the past. (names and places have been changed for privacy reasons).

 Back Story: Ana and Greg met at a hotel pool in Ibiza, where they were vacationing with friends.